Generative modeling of granular flow on inclined planes using conditional flow matching: Introduction

 To probe these hidden states, researchers traditionally rely on numerical simulations.
 The discrete element method (DEM) \cite{cundall1979discrete,zhu2007discrete} can resolve particle-scale contacts and can recover hidden bulk kinematics and stresses.
 However, it is computationally prohibitive for large-scale systems, and its predictive accuracy depends strongly on contact-law choices and parameter calibration \cite{deak2025high,xia2020review,jin2022fidelity,li2025data}, which poses uncertainty since various DEM parameters often need to be calibrated from sparse macroscopic observations.
 Alternatively, continuum mechanics-based approaches, such as the Finite Element Method (FEM), Material Point Method (MPM), and Smoothed Particle Hydrodynamics (SPH), offer greater macroscopic efficiency \cite{zheng2015finite,dunatunga2015continuum,lu2021flow,hurley2017continuum,mu2026soil,kumar2017modelling}.
 However, these continuum methods require constitutive assumptions and numerical treatments \cite{xue2023nonlocal}, making them struggle to universally capture the complex, transitional nature of granular flows (e.g., free surfaces, flow-jamming transition, and creeping) \cite{lu2021arch}.
 Crucially, all these numerical techniques are inherently forward modeling approaches.
 They strictly require fully defined initial conditions, boundary conditions, and material properties to execute, lacking the flexibility to directly infer full-field mechanics from sparse experimental observations without relying on computationally expensive, iterative trial-and-error calibration.

 This limitation has motivated data-driven reconstruction methods.
-Linear Stochastic Estimation (LSE)~\cite{baars2016spectral} and Proper Orthogonal Decomposition (POD)~\cite{towne2018spectral}, widely used for turbulent fluid flows, can project sparse observations onto dominant modes, but their linearity fundamentally fails to capture the nonlinear dynamics of granular media.
+Linear Stochastic Estimation (LSE)~\cite{baars2016spectral} and Gappy Proper Orthogonal Decomposition (Gappy POD)~\cite{everson1995karhunen, willcox2006unsteady}, commonly used as lightweight baselines for sparse flow reconstruction in fluid mechanics, can interpolate missing data by projecting sparse observations onto dominant modes.
+However, their linearity fundamentally fails to capture the highly nonlinear and chaotic dynamics of granular media.
 Deep learning techniques, including Convolutional Neural Networks (CNNs)~\cite{xu2022improved, lu2021machine, bolandi2022bridging}, can learn richer nonlinear mappings and have become increasingly common in mechanics and granular-material modeling.
 Advanced architectures like Physics-Informed Neural Networks (PINNs)~\cite{raissi2019physics, bolandi2023physics} and Neural Operators~\cite{lu2021learning, li2020fourier} further broaden this landscape.
 However, while PINNs often struggle in this domain due to the lack of closed-form partial differential equations (PDEs) capable of fully describing complex granular rheology, Neural Operators can learn continuous functional mappings without relying on explicit PDEs, yet they are inherently restricted to producing a single deterministic output field.
 More fundamentally, standard deep learning architectures act as deterministic mapping.
-When applied to ill-posed inverse problems, such as mapping sparse boundary data to full interior fields, they inevitably converge to a conditional statistical mean.
+When applied to ill-posed inverse problems, such as mapping sparse boundary data to full interior fields, deterministic models trained with pointwise regression losses tend to produce conditional-mean predictions \cite{bishop2006pattern}.
 This results in catastrophic over-smoothing that strips away critical fine-scale physical fluctuations (e.g., localized granular temperature and stochasticity caused by different particle sampling and packing) and fails to quantify the predictive epistemic uncertainty inherent to incomplete observational data.